amegh-ts/react-product-detail-page/README.md

 Distributed under the MIT License.
 See LICENSE for more information.

 ## Contact
-Your Name - @Kratos - amegh2002@gmail.com
+Your Name - @Amegh - amegh2002@gmail.com